swift-on-server/site/src/contents/posts/2024/02/08-using-swiftnio-channels/contents.md

 ## Creating a TCP Echo Server

-Now that we've covered the basics of Channels and Pipelines, let's apply our knowledge to create a TCP Echo Server.
+Now that you understand the basics of Channels and Pipelines, let's apply our knowledge to create a TCP Echo Server.
 This server, built using structured concurrency, will accept TCP connections.
 When it receives a message, itll echo back any data that it receives.

 ### Creating a ServerBootstrap

-In order to create a TCP server, we'll need to create a `ServerBootstrap`.
+In order to create a TCP server, you'll first need to create a `ServerBootstrap`.
 This is a type that's provided by SwiftNIO, and is used to create a server Channel that emits client channels.

 ServerBootstrap requires an `EventLoopGroup` to run on.
 This is a group of EventLoops that the server will use to run on.
 Each client will be handled by a single specific `EventLoop`, that is randomly assigned.
 This helps your server scale to many threads (and cores) without having to worry about thread-safety.